At 'Cross Creek Farms,

 At ‘Cross Creek Farms we produce

-for you to generate more pounds per acre.
+for you to produce more pounds per acre.

 Customer satisfaction is imperative.